 The following two tabs change content below.

-Bob Garcia is a sports journalist from Southern California.
-He was a reporter for the award-winning newspaper, The Daily Sundial, at California State University, Northridge.
-You can follow him on Twitter, @BGarcia90.
+Bob Garcia IV is a sports journalist from Southern California.
+He's currently the Los Angeles Lakers beat writer for Sports Out West.
+He is also currently covering the NBA and NFL for ClutchPoints.
+He was previously the beat writer for LA Rams Report for Scout.com, which is a website dedicated to covering the Rams.
+Lastly, he was a reporter for the award-winning newspaper, The Daily Sundial, at California State University, Northridge.
+You can follow him on Twitter, @BGarciaivsports.